Skip to content

 Instead of Anka Registry, Tart can work with any OCI-compatible container registry.
 This provides a much more consistent and scalable experience for distributing virtual machines.

-Tart doesn't yet have an analogue of Anka Controller for managing long living VMs but soon will be.
+Tart does have an analogue of Anka Controller for managing VMs across a cluster of Mac hosts called Orchard.